Close-up of a cannabis bud with vibrant purple and green colors, sitting on wooden surface

 Trichome Development Stages in Cannabis Growth

-Comprehending the trichome development stages in cannabis growth is crucial for optimal harvesting.
-Trichomes develop and mature as the cannabis plant grows, with production ramping up during the flowering stage.
+Comprehending the trichome development stages is crucial for optimal harvesting.
+Trichomes develop and mature during the flowering stage.

 Methods for Examining Trichomes on Cannabis